A businessman checks into a hotel, but when he returns from dinner, his roomâand all trace of him ever staying thereâhas disappeared.

 Alistair Graves

-A businessman, unremarkable in most respects, arrived at a .
+A businessman, unremarkable in most respects, arrived at a modest but well-kept hotel.
 His life was a series of meetings, train rides, brief stays in places that blurred together.
 He did not expect this night to be any different.

 Alistair Graves